simpleowen/starORG/README.md

 # starORG

-Github has not provided the API for starring an organization yet, so i star it in this repo.
+Github has not provided the API for starring an organization or team yet, so i star them in this repo.
+Now team is private.

 - [Microsoft](https://github.com/microsoft)
 - [Golang](https://github.com/golang)